akashsondhi/income-tax-calculator/README.md

 ## Pre-requisite

 ### Node version
-Preferred version >= 10.14
+Node version >= 10.14

+`node version` to check your local node version.

-Update node version before setting up the application.
+Use `nvm` to update node version before setting up the application (if needed).

 ### Backend Service
 Make sure before deploying this project, you have installed docker image needed for the mock backend service.